yoro1836/ALU-120FPS_lsposed/README.md

 # ALU-120FPS LSPosed

 ## What is ALU-120FPS?
-ALU-120FPS is a module for LSPosed that lets you spoof all device-specific properties of your device, selectively for individual apps, to a high end Samsung device (Currently S24 Ultra (e3q)
+ALU-120FPS is a module for LSPosed that lets you spoof all device-specific properties of your device.

 ## How to install
 ### Prerequisites